Provision for transition on entry

 • Initial visit to school with guided tour

-• I have very good links with the local pre-school providers and our staff make visits.
+• We have very good links with the local pre-school providers and our staff make visits.

 • Children are invited to three induction days: two morning visits and one with lunch.